outl1ne/softreport-linux-client/README.md

 Command does the following:
 1. Downloads this repository
-2. TODO: Starts interactive CLI to setup config
+2. Starts interactive CLI to setup config
 3. TODO: Sets up cron to periodically send version data to SoftReport backend

 ## Supported software